pyroscope/rtorrent-ps/docs/DebianInstallFromSource.md

 ### `rtorrent-ps` Debian Packages

-For a limited set of platforms, there are packages available that contain pre-compiled binaries (and only those).
+For a limited set of platforms, there are packages available that contain pre-compiled binaries (and only those, configuration must be provided on top).
 You can download and install such a package from [Bintray](https://bintray.com/pkg/show/general/pyroscope/rtorrent-ps/rtorrent-ps) — assuming one is available for your platform.
 It installs the [rTorrent-PS](https://github.com/pyroscope/rtorrent-ps)